- Distance from Dallas: 95 miles

 - Best for: FamilyBudgetArts and Culture

 If the only things you know of Waco are Baylor, Branch Davidians, and the signs you pass on I-35 on the way to Austin, get ready for a surprise.
-About 95 miles from Dallas, this city of about 120,000 residents is both pretty—it sits on the Brazos River and is full of green spaces—and pretty interesting, with museums for a wide array of interests, a noted zoo, and even important prehistoric finds.
-Booming in the late 1800's thanks to its position along the Chisholm Trail, Waco can claim the first suspension bridge built across the Brazos (opened in 1870), the first skyscraper west of the Mississippi River (the still-standing Alico Building), and the oldest continually-operating university in the state (Baylor, founded in 1886.)
-It's also the birthplace of Texas' pride and joy, Dr. Pepper, the oldest major soft drink in the U.S. –by Sandra Ramani
+About ninety-five miles from Dallas, this city of about 130,000 residents is both pretty—it sits on the Brazos River and is full of green spaces—and pretty interesting, with museums for a wide array of interests, a noted zoo, and even important prehistoric finds.
+Booming in the late 1800s thanks to its position along the Chisholm Trail, Waco can claim the first suspension bridge built across the Brazos (opened in 1870), the first skyscraper west of the Mississippi River (the still-standing Alico Building), and the oldest continually operating university in the state (Baylor, founded in 1886.)
+It's also the birthplace of Texas' pride and joy, Dr. Pepper, the oldest major soft drink in the U.S. – by Sandra Ramani

-1 Before reaching Waco proper, make the first stop of the weekend at Homestead Heritage, located off 1-35, on the way south from Dallas.
-At this 510-acre homesteading community, residents live and work in a traditional manner, and visitors are welcome to watch as they create quilts, furniture and pottery in the crafts center, grind wheat in the 19th-century gristmill, and work the ranch and farm.
-There's even a deli/bakery serving lunch items and baked goods, all homemade using ingredients from the farm; grab some pies or pastries for a snack.
+1 Before reaching Waco proper, make the first stop of the weekend at Homestead Heritage, located off I-35, on the way south from Dallas.
+At this 510-acre homesteading community, residents live and work in a traditional manner, and visitors are welcome to watch as they create quilts, furniture, and pottery in the crafts center, grind wheat in the nineteenth-century gristmill, and work the ranch and farm.
+There's even a deli/bakery serving lunch items and baked goods, all homemade using ingredients from the farm.
+Grab some pies or pastries for a snack.

 1 Drive out to Cameron Park Zoo for a light breakfast in the Plaza or Treetop Cafe, followed by a visit of the excellent attraction.
-Set on 52 acres along the Brazos, in the midst of the 416-acre Cameron Park, the zoo—named one of the best in the U.S. by Wildlife Conservation Magazine—specializes in re-creating natural habitats for all its creatures.
-Spy elephants, rhinos, and giraffes in the African Savannah, primates on Gibbon Island, and Komodo dragons and orangutans in the Asian Forest; kids can even slide on a glass tube through the otter habitat.
+Set on 52 acres along the Brazos, in the midst of the 416-acre Cameron Park, the zoo—named one of the best in the U.S. by Wildlife Conservation Magazine—specializes in recreating natural habitats for all its creatures.
+Spy elephants, rhinos, and giraffes roam in the African Savannah, primates play on Gibbon Island, and Komodo dragons and orangutans live in the Asian Forest.
+Kids can even slide on a glass tube through the otter habitat.

 2 You've seen today's wildlife—now learn about their ancestors.
-In 1979, a large mammoth bone was discovered in a ravine near the Bosque River, setting off 30 years of excavation work.
-The Waco Mammoth Site, opened in 2009, details all the exciting discoveries in the area, including evidence of the largest-known concentration of Pleistocene mammoths dying from the same event, and the only recorded discovery of a nursery herd.
+In 1979, a large mammoth bone was discovered in a ravine near the Bosque River, setting off thirty years of excavation work.
+The Waco Mammoth Site details all the exciting discoveries in the area, including evidence of the largest-known concentration of Pleistocene mammoths dying from the same event and the only recorded discovery of a nursery herd.
 Walk along bridges in the dig shelter to spot the giant remains below.

 3 Head back into the town center for lunch at Uncle Dan's, a local haunt that's been serving "barbecue as tender as a mother's love" since 1978.
 Dine on brisket, smoked ribs, and catfish, along with sides like mac-n-cheese, mashed taters, and four kinds of beans.
 Burgers and sandwiches are also on the menu, along with salads, cobblers, and pies.

-4 Once re-fueled, head to the Baylor University campus for your next three stops.
-First up: The Mayborn Museum complex, a family-favorite for its interactive exhibits.
-The main building features sections on natural history, from prehistoric times to the Native American and pioneer eras, plus 16 hands-on Discover Rooms (don't miss walking through a giant model of the human heart.)
-Outside, there's a Historic Village with 15 original wood frame structures from the region.
-Tip: The museum offers cell phone audio tours for certain sections; ask for details at the front desk.
+4 Once refueled, head to the Baylor University campus for your next three stops.
+First up: The Mayborn Museum complex, a family favorite for its interactive exhibits.
+The main building features sections on natural history, from prehistoric times to the Native American and pioneer eras, plus sixteen hands-on Discover Rooms (don't miss walking through a giant model of the human heart.)
+Outside, there's a Historic Village with fifteen original wood frame structures from the region.
+The museum offers cell phone audio tours for certain sections; ask for details at the front desk.

 5 Next, stop into the nearby Texas Sports Hall of Fame, a tribute to local teams and distinguished athletes at the high school, college, and professional levels.
 Watch replays of classic moves in the Tom Landry Theater, browse photos and memorabilia, learn famous fight songs, and trace the evolution of the tennis racket.
 The museum is divided into three sections: the Texas High School Football Hall of Fame, Texas Tennis Hall of Fame, and Texas Sports Hall of Fame, honoring professional athletes (it's the first of its kind in the U.S.).